-The "S'neuter Shop" is our low-cost Spay/Neuter clinic.
-(Click Here for Price List)
+The "S'neuter Shoppe" is our low-cost Spay/Neuter clinic.

 We will call you back with more information.
 We will only call once to schedule, and will leave ONE message.
-If you do not return the call within 24 hours, your name will be moved to the bottom of the list.
+If you do not return the call within 24 hours, or if we are unable to leave a message due to voicemail not being set up or full, your name will be moved to the bottom of the list.
 Someone else will get your spot in the queue.

 Proof of current rabies vaccine is required if you tell us that your animal(s) is/are current on their rabies vaccine.

 Unfortunately, we no longer offers 'just shots' to our clients.
-All shots are available if your pet is being altered, but not just 'coming in' for shots.
+All vaccines are available if your pet is being altered, but not just 'coming in' for shots.
 Check with local veterinarians about vaccinations.
-(Please scroll down to the "veterinarians" section after clicking this link.
+(Please scroll down to the "veterinarians" section after clicking the link above.